Aptivi/NitrocidKS/DocGen/wiki/Home.md

 > [!IMPORTANT]
 > This documentation is no longer updated and will be removed at the end of the development cycle of 0.1.0.
 Consult the new documentation hosted on [GitBook](https://aptivi.gitbook.io/kernel-simulator-manual/).

-# Kernel Simulator
+# Nitrocid KS

-Kernel Simulator is an application which simulates our future-planned kernel as we've imagined it.
+Nitrocid KS is an application which simulates our future-planned kernel as we've imagined it.
 It has all the usual applications, including filesystem manipulation, kernel mods, basic scripting, and many more awesome features.

 ## How to boot with GRILO?

-Place all Kernel Simulator files to `%localappdata%/GRILO/Bootables/ks/` in Windows or `~/.config/grilo/Bootables/ks` in Linux.
+Place all Nitrocid KS files to `%localappdata%/GRILO/Bootables/ks/` in Windows or `~/.config/grilo/Bootables/ks` in Linux.

 ## List of supported versions

-Here are all the listed versions of Kernel Simulator which is either supported or out of support.
+Here are all the listed versions of Nitrocid KS which is either supported or out of support.
 You can also see the release date and the expected end of life date.

 > [!IMPORTANT]
 > If your kernel has the status of Reached EOL, you must upgrade to the supported version.
 Otherwise, you can get support from us as long as the version you're running is supported.